marsch/Microservices/SecureAccessControl/AccessControlManagement.md

 This Model uses individual designed roles to decide about access.
 The design of the roles requires a fundamental analysis of the target organization and/or use cases.

-For Example a normal Organization structure (simplified without hierarchy for example purpose):  C-Level, Sales, Controlling, User, Administrator
+For Example a normal organization structure (simplified without hierarchy for example purpose):  C-Level, Sales, Controlling, User, Administrator

 **Advantages**:

-* easy to map Org structure to Access Roles
+* Easy to map Org structure to Access Roles
-* well known handling in use and administration
+* Well known handling in use and administration
-* widespread usage
+* Widespread usage

 **Disadvantages**: